7 The Great War

 Questions for Discussion

-• Do you see any difficulty with the idea that Woodrow Wilson is typically seen by historians as an idealist, but his chief negotiator at Versailles was Thomas Lamont?
+- Do you see any difficulty with the idea that Woodrow Wilson is typically seen by historians as an idealist, but his chief negotiator at Versailles was Thomas Lamont?

-• Were Europeans right or wrong to put their national concerns first?
+- Were Europeans right or wrong to put their national concerns first?

-• In your opinion, what was the point of the League of Nations?
+- In your opinion, what was the point of the League of Nations?
 As Wilson had imagined it, who did it benefit?

-• Was the United States right or wrong to stay out of the League?
+- Was the United States right or wrong to stay out of the League?

 Southwestern Asia and North Africa were drastically changed by World War I. Before the war, the region east of the Mediterranean had three main centers of power: the Ottoman Empire, the British Egypt, and Iran.
 In the aftermath of the war, Wilson sent the King-Crane Commission to determine the conditions and aspirations of people in Southwestern Asia, which found that most favored an independent state free of European control.
 However, the people’s wishes were largely ignored, and the lands of the former Ottoman Empire were divided into several nations created by Great Britain and France with little regard to ethno-nationalist divisions.
-The British in particular wanted to continue to control the Suez Canal, which was their route to India, and monopolize the oil of the Persian Gulf to fuel the diesel engines of their navy and merchant marine.
+The British in particular wanted to continue to control the Suez Canal, which was their route to India, and monopolize the oil of the Persian Gulf to fuel the diesel engines of their merchant marine and navy.

 The Arab provinces of the Ottomans were to be ruled by Britain and France as “mandates,” and a new nation of Turkey emerged in the former Ottoman heartland in Anatolia.
 According to the League of Nations, mandates were necessary in regions that “were inhabited by peoples not yet able to stand by themselves under the strenuous conditions of the modern world.”
 Though supposedly established for the benefit of the Middle Eastern people, the mandate system was essentially a reimagined form of nineteenth-century imperialism.
 France received Syria (and Lebanon); Britain took control of Iraq, Palestine, and Transjordan (Jordan).